OPEB (Post-Employment Benefits Other than Pension)

 Knowing that GASB 74 and 75 were coming, we prepared early to accommodate changes in valuation methods and to consult with our clients regarding implementation dates and the implications of these new statements.

 Generally, though early implementation is encouraged, the mandatory effective dates of GASB 74 and 75 are as follows:

 - If there are assets dedicated to funding the OPEB benefit liabilities – required for plan reporting for fiscal years beginning after June 15, 2016 (typically fiscal year-end June 30, 2017 or December 31, 2017).

 - If there are no assets dedicated to funding the OPEB benefit liabilities, implementation is first required for employer reporting for fiscal years beginning after June 15, 2017 (typically fiscal year-end June 30, 2018 or December 31, 2018).

-To discuss the new GASB requirements, OPEB Actuarial Valuations, benefit cost containment options, or OPEB reporting in general.
+Contact us today to discuss your GASB requirements, OPEB Actuarial Valuations, benefit cost containment options, or OPEB reporting in general.